 16. Healthy brain

-The lemon essential oil may play a modulatory role in the treatment of neurodegenerative diseases because this oil contains a phenolic compound which interrupts cellular oxidative processes in the central nervous system (CNS) (27).
+The lemon essential oil may play a modulatory role in the treatment of neurodegenerative diseases because this oil contains a phenolic compound that interrupts cellular oxidative processes in the central nervous system (CNS) (27).

 17. Prevent mold growth